This article talks about which KTM dirt bikes are the best.

 KTM has built the lightest and most sophisticated 300 two-strokes on the planet.

-I feel like the KTM 300 really is what saved KTM and allowed them to be now considered one of the best dirt bike manufactures on plant earth.
+I feel like the KTM 300 really is what saved KTM and allowed them to be now considered one of the best dirt bikes manufacturers on plant earth.

-In fact, KTM has pushed its 300 motor into its cross country and enduro lineups.
+In fact, KTM has pushed its 300 motors into its cross country and enduro lineups.

 Best KTM 300 dirt bike lineup: